FrameQuant: Flexible Low-Bit Quantization for Transformers: Discussion

 \section{Discussion}

-We cover a few additional aspects that were not explicitly discussed thus far. \begin{inparaenum}[\bfseries (1)] \item {\em Can we reduce to one bit?} This appears non-trivial.
-We performed experiments with redundancy of $1.8\times$ with $1$ bit per weight but were unsuccessful.
+We cover a few additional aspects that were not explicitly discussed thus far. \begin{inparaenum}[\bfseries (1)] \item {\em Can we reduce to one bit?} We performed experiments with redundancy of $1.8\times$ with $1$ bit per weight but were unsuccessful.
 For one bit, once the redundancy has exceeded $r=2$, it makes more sense to just use two bits. \item {\em Can FrameQuant run as QuIP?} For each layer, if we choose a Fusion Frame with a redundancy factor $r= 1$ and the random orthonormal basis $P_l, P_{\rm prev}$, we get a setup similar to QuIP \cite{chee2023quip} after removing the $2 \sigma$ weight clipping.
-In this way, our method generalizes their approach.
-Hence, when QuIP is augmented with our $2\sigma$ clipping we see similar results to FrameQuant with $1\times$ redundancy. \item {\em Additional storage needed?}: Since there are efficient deterministic algorithms to generate Fusion Frames, during inference, only knowledge of $(k,\rho, d)$ is needed.
-For rotation, we only need knowledge of the seed.
+This is also why when QuIP is augmented with our $2\sigma$ clipping we see similar results to FrameQuant with $1\times$ redundancy. \item {\em Additional storage needed?}: Since there are efficient deterministic algorithms to generate Fusion Frames, during inference, only knowledge of $(k,\rho, d)$ is needed.
+For rotations, we only need knowledge of the seed.
 Also, since many layers in a Transformer model have the same shape, these parameters can be shared across layers.
-Additional details on the storage benefits are given in \S\ref{sec:storage benefits} \item {\em Why is flexibility useful?} If the performance hit at the two-bit level is unacceptable for an application, the only recourse currently is to move up to three bits for existing methods ($50\%$ increase).
+Additional details on the storage benefits are in \S\ref{sec:storage benefits} \item {\em Why is flexibility useful?} If the performance hit at the two-bit level is unacceptable for an application, the only recourse currently is to move up to three bits for existing methods ($50\%$ increase).
 However, FrameQuant allows flexibility through the choice of the redundancy factor $r$. \item {\em Higher bitwidths?} The main focus of this work is to evaluate 2-bit quantization of the weights in Vision and Language models and to check the benefits of applying Fusion Frames in terms of flexible bit-widths.
-Higher bit widths such as 3 or 4-bit quantization have been studied \cite{frantar2023optq, chee2023quip} and also used in practice \cite{llama_cpp}. \item {\em Computational Complexity during Inference:} The core FF-related compute is similar to alternatives \cite{chee2023quip} with a small overhead related to the number of subspaces $k$.
+Higher bit widths such as 3 or 4-bit quantization have been studied \cite{frantar2023optq, chee2023quip} and also used in practice \cite{llama_cpp}. \item {\em Computational complexity during Inference:} The core FF-related compute is similar to alternatives \cite{chee2023quip} with a small overhead related to the number of subspaces $k$.
 During inference, we need an additional compute of $\mathcal{O}(d^2(kr+\log{d}))$ for transforming the weights from the Fusion Frame representation space to the regular weight space.
 Any quantization scheme in the low-bit regime will incur a cost of $\mathcal{O}(d^2)$ to transform the quantized weights by scaling and shifting them.
-More details are provided in \S\ref{sec:computational complexity during inference}. \end{inparaenum}
+More details are provided in \S\ref{sec:computational complexity during inference}. \item {\em Quantization aware training:} FrameQuant can be modified to be applicable during QAT although we do not include such experiments here.
+One option is to use it during fine-tuning where the quantization loss is simulated, which can then be used to regularize the loss to make it more robust to quantization.
+Fusion Frames can meaningfully inform this bias, via an estimate of the ``out of subspace error'' to minimize degradation due to quantization. \item {\em Scaling laws vis-\`{a}-vis FrameQuant?} During quantization, the number of parameters does not change.
+Instead, each parameter has a lower degree of freedom since the number of states it can represent is reduced.
+We can use the (number of parameters $\times$ bit-width) as a proxy for the degree of freedom for each (quantized) model.
+Taking the quantization bit width into account, a line plot of test loss (on the vertical-axis) as a function of (number of parameters $\times$ bit-width) on the horizontal axis may have a different slope compared to \cite{kaplan2020scaling}, Fig. 1. \item {\em Rationale for clipping:} Let $u$ be a vector in $p$ dimensions.
+Let $P$ be a projection onto a random subspace in $p'$ dimensions.
+Projecting $u$ using $P$ gives $v$ as $v = P u$.
+Assume that the entries in $u$ have finite mean and variance and are uncorrelated.
+Then each entry of $v$ is effectively a sum of many scaled random variables.
+The distribution of these entries (sum of scaled variables, suitably standardized) approaches a normal distribution as the dimensionality $p$ grows.
+Weak dependence or mixing can also be handled. \end{inparaenum}